 Are your memories in bits and pieces.
 Here is a huge and growing list of bits and pieces of memories to help you recall many more memories.
 We focus here on the better times and the lighter side of life in the Village.
 We also throw in a few emotional memories of some not so good moments.
-Many of the items here have been taken from the Village Memories discussion board on Yahoo!
-HERE In most cases names have been omited to protect privacy.
+Many of the items here have been taken from the former Yahoo!
+Groups message board.
+If you wish to post your memories from here on out, join our discussion board on Village Memories discussion board on Facebook.
+In most cases names have been omited to protect privacy.

 My friends and I grew up in Palisades right near the home [the Village].
 We played basketball and football v home teams probably late 50's maybe early 60's.
 We played tackle football v home which had decent equipment - helmets,shoulder pads maybe cleats.
 [If I remember correctly] Duffy was name of coach we had to negotiate games scrimmages.
 We played mostly on what we called our home field which was a horse pasture at Links' Stable.
 We would cut grass, layout lines as best we could, and put up stick goals post.
 There were no kicks for extra points.
 Most of us were Irish and Italian, most of home boys were Irish so games had some riotous moments.
 A few years later my Mom worked in the kitchen, as did another neighbors mother at St Joe's.
 My Mom, a farm girl from North, was a great cook so I would hope the children would know there were great meals to be had at cafeteria.
 Before the home was built it was a private airfield for a local Rockleigh guy. -Jim Doyle

 "We hardly ever saw a boy.
 Ooh, what a sin!
 I remember trying to peek through the cafeteria doors to see my little brother who I missed so much.
 We both got in trouble for hugging.
 He was about 5 years old."

 A prefect by the name of Ted that used to play guitar.